Clyde & Co

 Clyde & Co is a global law firm headquartered in London, United Kingdom.
 The firm employs 2,600 legal professionals and more than 5,000 total staff.
-In 2022–23, Clyde & Co's revenue was £788.6 million.
+As of 2023, Clyde & Co's revenue was £788.6 million.

 History

 Clyde & Co was founded by Scottish lawyer Richard Arthur Clyde.
-He came from a legal family, which in the last century has produced two Lords of the Court of Session in Scotland.
-Richard Clyde's nephew, the late Lord Clyde, was a Lord of Appeal in Ordinary from 1996 to 2001.

-The earliest record of Dick Clyde as a solicitor in independent practice dates to 1928.
-In 1933, he left his position as an assistant solicitor with a local firm and set up his own office in Lime Street in the heart of London's insurance district.
-He was instructed by Lloyd's underwriters and insurance companies, and went into partnership with Maurice Hill, a member of the founding family of the Liverpool solicitors, Hill Dickinson, and a descendant of Sir Rowland Hill who had established the penny post.
+The earliest record of Clyde practicing independently dates to 1928.
+In 1933, he established an office in Lime Street in London's insurance district, representing Lloyd's underwriters and insurance companies.
+He later entered into partnership with Maurice Hill of the Liverpool law firm Hill Dickinson.

-Michael Payton, who joined the firm in 1966, assumed the post of senior partner in 1984, and was named chairman in 2013, with James Burns elected to take his place as senior partner.
+Michael Payton, who joined the firm in 1966 and became senior partner in 1984.
+In 2012, he became chairman and was succeeded as senior partner by James Burns.

-Expansion

 In 1981 Clyde & Co opened its first overseas office in Hong Kong.
-In recent years, the firm has opened new offices in Sydney, Beijing, and Madrid.
-Clyde now has over 60 offices in six continents.
+The firm later opened offices in Sydney, Beijing, and Madrid.

-In 2011, the firm announced mergers with Canadian firm Nicholl Paskell-Mede and UK firm Barlow Lyde & Gilbert.
+In 2011, the firm announced mergers with Canadian firm Nicholl Paskell-Mede and UK-based Barlow Lyde & Gilbert.
 The merger with Barlow Lyde & Gilbert was reported as the largest merger between two UK law firms with an expected turnover of over £300 million.
-In September 2015, the firm merged with leading Scottish firm Simpson & Marwick.
-In 2022, the firm announced that it would merge with BLM, another law firm.
+In September 2015, the firm merged with Scottish firm Simpson & Marwick.
+In 2022, the firm announced that it would merge with law firm BLM.
 The combined firm now goes by the Clyde & Co name, has 2,600 lawyers in 60 offices, and has an annual revenue of more than £700 million.

+In 2017, the firm expanded into Mexico through a merger with Garza Tello & Asociados, establishing its first office in the country.
+United States presence was continued with offices opening in Phoenix, Denver, and Las Vegas, in 2021.
+In 2023 a merger with Hermes, Netburn, O'Connor & Spearing brought Clyde & Co to the Boston area.

+In 2025, Clyde & Co entered into a five-year carbon removal agreement with Nature Broking to address projected residual emissions through 2038.

+In 2026, Clyde & Co expanded its North American presence through a merger with Forsberg & Umlauf, opening offices in Seattle and Portland.